CobaltGoldCS/Freight-Stops/README.md

    - Responsive design for different screen sizes

 The client communicates with the API server to fetch and display data, providing a user-friendly interface for exploring and analyzing freight movement patterns.

-### Contributing

-1. Fork the repository
-2. Create a feature branch
-3. Commit your changes
-4. Push to the branch
-5. Create a Pull Request

-Please follow the existing code style and include tests for new features.

-## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

 ## Acknowledgments